This post may contain affiliate links. Please read my disclosure policy.

-This Slow Cooker Apple Butter has no added sugar and is my favorite Fall spread.
-It’s Whole 30 compliant, paleo-friendly, and is so delicious!
-It’s filled with in-season fresh apples and fall spices that will make you’re home smell heavenly.
+This Slow Cooker Apple Butter has no added sugar and is my all-time favorite Fall spread.
+It’s Whole30 compliant, paleo-friendly, and is so delicious!
+It’s filled with in-season fresh apples and fall spices that will make your home smell heavenly.

 Slow Cooker Apple Butter (No Added Sugar)

 While studying for my undergraduate degree at the University of Massachusetts Amherst I found a serious love for apple butter thanks to frequent visits to Judie’s Restaurant.
 Back before I changed my diet I would enjoy the giant popovers they served slathered with the most delicious apple butter.

 It has been a while since I’ve been there, but I haven’t forgotten that apple butter and realized it was time to create a recipe of my own that wasn’t loaded with refined sugar.
 While I won’t be enjoying this apple butter on top of popovers anymore, rest assured there are plenty of ways to enjoy it, with this, on top of these, over these or with the biscuits in my book.
 But really, it’s amazing just by the spoonful.

 There are loads of other apple butter recipes out there, some with long cooking time and some with short.
 I really feel like the longer and slower the cook, the more depth of flavor the apple butter has, so a 2-hour version just has never cut it for me.
 But aside from the prep and the finishing touches, this recipe is relatively hands-off and can even be done overnight.

 Some apple butter recipes have tons of sugar.
 I never understand why because apples are naturally high in sugar.
 This version uses all the natural sweetness of apples to give it it’s flavor!
 Apple butter is essentially apples cooked low and slow for a long time until most of their moisture has evaporated and you are left with just the apple goodness!

 How Do You Know When Apple Butter is Done?